QuePort/passport-azure-oauth/README.md

 * resource : Url to the Azure / Office 365 resource your app wants to access.
 	* e.g.: "https://outlook.office365.com/" to access Office 365 Mail Api
 * proxy : The proxy settings passed through the oauth2 module, wich handles the authorization requests.
+* user : Using this parameter will automatically fill the user input provided value into the login page.
 * redirectURL :  </br>
 The redirect URL is an optional parameter to pass additional parameters to your "passport use".
 If you don't need additional parameters don't pass this parameter to the AzureOauthStrategy configuration.</br>